adamfoneil/PayPal.Extensions/README.md

 This is a reboot of my [PayPalHelper2](https://github.com/adamfoneil/PayPalHelper2) as several things about that were outdated.
 I wanted to modernize this for .NET6, leveraging Minimal APIs for testing, removing the Newtonsoft dependency along with some other minor enhancements.

 Note that I don't really have a proper integration test because you need your own [Ngrok](https://ngrok.com/) and PayPal accounts to test this effectively.
-And my testing was against the PayPal sandbox only, not an actual transaction.
+And my testing was against the PayPal sandbox only using their [IPN simulator](https://developer.paypal.com/developer/ipnSimulator), not an actual transaction.
 Still, the heart of this is the [VerifyPayPalTransactionAsync](https://github.com/adamfoneil/PayPal.Extensions/blob/master/PayPal.Extensions/PayPalExtensions.cs) method, used in my test handler [here](https://github.com/adamfoneil/PayPal.Extensions/blob/master/IpnTest/Program.cs#L16-L35).

 ```csharp
 app.MapPost("/IpnTest", async (HttpContext context) =>